Muirlea, Queensland: Geography

-Part of the north west boundary of the suburb is marked by the Brisbane River.
-The southern boundary aligns with the Warrego Highway.
+The locality is bounded to the west by the Brisbane Valley Rail Trail (the former Brisbane Valley railway line), to the north-east by the Brisbane River, and to the south by the Warrego Highway.

+The land use is a mixture of rural residential housing, nature reserves, and grazing on native vegetation.

 History

 The district was originally part of Brassall.
 It takes its present name from its former railway station, which in turn was named in June 1884, coined from the surname of local landowners John Muir and Andrew Muir with lea meaning pasture.